-Our Code of Conduct provides guidance on how to do this, highlighting the key policies that all employees must comply with.
+Our Code of Conduct provides guidance on how to do the right thing and behave in the right way to do this, highlighting the key policies that all employees must comply with.
 We expect all our colleagues and partners to comply with our Code of Conduct and reflect our values and behaviour in the way we design and develop our schemes.
-If anyone is concerned that someone is not behaving in the way we would expect, you should raise an anonymous report via our Whistleblowing line.
+If anyone is concerned that someone is not behaving in the way we would expect, you can raise an anonymous report via our Whistleblowing line.
 To raise a concern anonymously, use our Speak Up policy - where we have an independent third-party facility which can be contacted online or through a telephone hotline: 0800 0903 653.